bioasp/meneco/README.rst

         optional arguments:
           -h, --help            show this help message and exit -r REPAIRNET, --repairnet REPAIRNET
-                                metabolic network in SBML format
+                                perform network completion using REPAIRNET a metabolic network in SBML format
           --enumerate           enumerate all minimal completions